hmmChase/BUIDL/README.md

 ## BlockCoin

-- Decentralize the issuing of units using a network
+- Decentralize issuance and validation of coins using a network of banks